tsmdt/handwriting-gt/README.md

 # About
 This collection is based on various manuscript editions of the Digital Humanities in order to provide the edited texts (transcriptions) as ground truth for training HTR models.

-All ground truth is provided as PAGE XML.
+All ground truth is provided as **PAGE XML**.
 All transcriptions are based on the [OCR-D transcription guidelines Level 2](https://ocr-d.de/en/gt-guidelines/trans/trLevels.html).

 See sections below for individual data set descriptions.